-Who buys bottled salad dressing anymore?
-I rarely do- maybe a bottle of ranch or blue cheese for a batch of wings, but generally speaking, I concoct my own salad toppers like Dijon Lime Salad dressing.
+Who buys bottled store bought dressing anymore?
+I rarely do- maybe a bottle of thousand island, blue cheese or ranch dressing for a batch of wings, but generally speaking, I concoct my own salad toppers like this Dijon Lime deliciousness.

 Dijon Lime Salad Dressing can also be used as a marinade for chicken, seafood or beef.
 For chicken or beef I recommend marinating for 3-4 hours.
 For seafood you’ll probably only need an hour or so to impart the same amount of flavor.

 Homemade salad dressings are fabulous to make in bulk and then store in an airtight container or salad dressing container.
 They stay fresh in the refrigerator for up to 2 weeks.